How much can a landlord increase rent?

 Why has rent gone up so much?

 There are many reasons why rental rates have gone up so much in the UK.
 Due to changes in taxation and other legal statutes, landlords have higher expenses when renting out their properties, and are raising rent to cover themselves.
-For example, lots of landlords have to invest more in making their properties energy efficient, because they will need an EPC rating of ‘C’ or above to legally rent them out from 2025 onwards.
+For example, many landlords have to invest more in making their properties energy efficient, because they will need an EPC rating of ‘C’ or above to legally rent them out from 2025 onwards.

 The simplest reason is supply and demand.
 There is a sizeable shortage of homes available in the UK, and rising house prices keep millions of people from getting onto the property ladder.
 This squeeze continues to fuel demand for rental properties, raising average rents across the country.